chgeo/bookshop-java/README.md

 # Getting Started

 Welcome to the bookshop-java project.
-The following sections describe how to setup, build and deploy the project.
+The following sections describe how to setup, build and deploy the project on a local Tomcat server.
 It demonstrates a recommended project layout for CAP applications.

 ## Prerequisites
 1. Install **Java 8** (<https://tools.hana.ondemand.com/#cloud>) and set JAVA_HOME.
 2. Install **Apache Maven** (<https://maven.apache.org/download.cgi>) and set M2_HOME
 3. Configure **Maven** for the SAP build landscape by downloading [settings.xml](http://nexus.wdf.sap.corp:8081/nexus/service/local/templates/settings/LeanDI/content) and save it to **<USER_HOME>/.m2/settings.xml**.
 4. Install **Nodejs V8** and set the sap npm registry using the command:
  ```
     npm set @sap:registry=https://npm.sap.com
  ```